Improving Species Distribution and Seafloor Maps to Support Washington State Marine Planning

-Project Status: This project began in April 2013 and was completed in June 2013
+Project Status: This project began in April 2013 and is projected to be completed in October 2015

 Why We Care

 The ocean region off the coast of Washington state is vital to our nation’s fisheries, commerce, security, and culture.
 To plan for new ocean activities in this region (such as harnessing wave energy to make electricity) and to reduce conflicts among existing uses (such as groundfishing and essential fish habitat protection), the state of Washington is undertaking marine spatial planning—a process that coordinates decisions about how marine resources and space are used.
 Our work will help coastal resource managers find and use the best available data to evaluate and balance the needs of a growing list of often competing ocean uses, while protecting natural and cultural resources.
 By effectively planning ocean uses, coastal managers will reduce conflicts among users, encourage offshore investments, facilitate compatible uses, and preserve critical ecosystem services to meet economic, environmental, security, and social objectives.

 Our initial data assessments were short and strategic, with the objective of identifying the state’s most critical information gaps to effectively execute marine spatial planning.
 The assessments catalogued key data sets and established prospective analyses to more effectively use existing data and improve future marine planning decisions.